uploadcare/uploadcare-wordpress/readme.txt

 == Usage ==

-Start adding new post.
+1. Start adding new post.

-Press "Add Media" to insert some media using Uploadcare widget.
+2. Press "Add Media" to insert some media using Uploadcare widget.

-Upload a file using widget.
+3. Upload a file using widget.

-Crop the file.
+4. Crop the file if you want.
 Only cropped area will be inserted.

-Press "Store and Insert".
+5. Press "Store and Insert".
 The image will be inserted in your post.

 == Changelog ==

 = 2.0 =
-* New widget version, plugin reorganized.
+* New widget version, plugin refactored and ready to go.

 = 1.0.5 =
-* Bugfix
+* Small issues fixed

 = 1.0.4 =
-* Bugfix
+* Small issues fixed

 = 1.0.3 =
 * More operations form validation